-New York Technical Writer’s STC program contributions 2011 – 2012
+New York Technical Writer’s STC Program Contributions 2011 – 2012

 Chair yoga for the officeFebruary 21 marked the 4th annual Yoga for the Office class at the STC’s Canada West Coast chapter, based in Vancouver and serving technical writers in BC and the Yukon territory.
 (The Society for Technical Communication is a professional organization for technical writers.)
 This year I added a chair to the mix.
 Chair yoga has become increasingly popular because the aid of the chair makes the benefits of yoga accessible to almost everyone.